-Two bearing generators open coupled require a substantial bedplate with engine/generator mounting pads to ensure a good base for accurate alignment.
+Two bearing generators require a substantial bedplate with engine/generator mounting pads to ensure a good base for accurate alignment.
 Close coupling of engine to generator can increase the overall rigidity of the set.
-For the purposes of establishing set design the bending moment at the engine flywheel housing to generator adaptor interface should not exceed 1000ft.lb.
-(140 kgm).
 A flexible coupling, designed to suit the specific engine/generator combination, is recommended to minimise torsional effects.